When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Common Causes of Tractor Accidents

-Every year, hundreds of Indiana crashes involve farm equipment.
+Every year, hundreds of crashes in Northwest Indiana involve farm equipment.
 Common causes include:

 When farm equipment is parked improperly, driven without warning signs, or operated carelessly, serious accidents can occur.
 In these cases, the operator, vehicle owner, or another party may be held legally responsible.